 5. Pistachio Croissant

-Pistachio croissants are filled with a soft, salty pistachio paste that just ooze goodness.
-The pistachio interior is traditionally made by roasting pistachios then blending them with butter, sugar, and eggs.
+Pistachio croissants are filled with a soft, salty pistachio paste that just oozes goodness.
+The pistachio interior is traditionally made by roasting pistachios and then blending them with butter, sugar, and eggs.

-The best pistachio croissants are covered with a light vanilla cream-type frosting and chunks of roasted pistachios.
+The best pistachio croissants are covered with a light vanilla cream-type frosting or glaze, and chunks of roasted pistachios.

 4. Salmon Croissant

-Also known as croissant aux saumon, this savory croissant is filled with fresh salmon.
+Also known as croissant aux saumon, this savory croissant is filled with smoked or fresh salmon, lettuce, and soft cheese.
 This salty, savory croissant is truly a delicacy.
+Consider it to be the more sophisticated and adult sibling of the lox bagel.

 There are two ways to enjoy a salmon croissant.
 One popular way to make salmon croissants is by baking the salmon inside a butter croissant, sometimes with cheese as well which rises to a perfectly flaky crust.
 This method creates a flavorful mix of butter and salt with cooked salmon melting in your mouth in every bite.